4 min read

 If you’ve started to fall behind on payments.

 Now is the time to get some expert help and advice.
+Many people put off contacting a debt advice charity because they don’t think they will be able to help or they are embarrassed.
+But debt advice charities won’t judge you - and the sooner you get help, the more options you may have.
 You can get independent, free advice over the phone and online from charities that have debt experts.
 Before contacting one of these organisations pull together the following:

-- all the information you have about your debts including how much you owe, any arrears and any letters threatening enforcement action
+- all the information you have about your debts including how much you owe, any arrears (payments you haven't ben able to make) and any letters threatening enforcement action

-- details of all your expenditure (this includes all your bills and your household spending).
+- details of all your spending (this includes all your bills and your household spending).

 Non-priority debts include: